Scaffold Accidents Resulting in Scaffold Injuries

 Basch & Keegan regularly represents Hudson Valley construction workers hurt on the job, including cases in which a worker was injured because of defective and dangerous scaffolding equipment.
-A scaffold injury can be very serious and even fatal, requiring skilled legal counsel to determine the cause of the accident, uncover all potentially liable parties, and accurately assess present and future damages accountable to the injury.
+Scaffold injuries can be very serious and even fatal – requiring skilled legal counsel to determine the cause of the accident, uncover all potentially liable parties, and accurately assess present and future damages accountable to the injury.

 In most cases, scaffold accidents and injuries are preventable.

 According to a Bureau of Labor Statistics (BLS) study, over 70% of workers injured in scaffold accidents attribute the accident to either planking or support giving way; or to slipping or being struck by a falling object.
 Many of these incidents are preventable.
 In fact, OSHA estimates that informed employers and workers in compliance with safety standards can save as many as 50 lives and prevent 4,500 accidents each year.